Technorely/tendermint/docs/app-dev/indexing-transactions.md

 index_all_tags = false
 ```

-By default, Tendermint will index all transactions by their respective
+By default, Tenderely will index all transactions by their respective
 hashes using an embedded simple indexer.
 Note, we are planning to add
 more options in the future (e.g., Postgresql indexer).